Working for a better future and outcomes for our children

 Thank you for your ongoing support as we and our partners progress on our empowerment journey.
 We look forward to sharing further progress as more of our partners achieve their individual goals.

 CEO, Cape York Partnership

 National Framework: Resources

-- (NEW!)
-National Framework for protecting Australia's children indicators.
+- National Framework for protecting Australia's children indicators.
 AIHW: here

 - National Framework Third Action Plan 2015-18.
 DSS: here